Estimate Time7 min

 10. You started a side hustle

 Freelancers, independent contractors, and the like usually get a 1099-NEC (non-employee compensation) form, a record of how much a business paid you.
-The company you contract for is not required to withhold federal and state taxes for non-employees, so it's on you to pay up—every quarter instead of once a year—or you can adjust your W-2 with your full-time job.
+If you receive more than $5,0001 in payments through third-party platforms like Venmo and PayPal, you'll likely get a 1099-K form.
+Neither these platforms, nor any company you contract for, are required to withhold federal and state taxes for non-employees, so it's on you to pay up—every quarter instead of once a year—or you can adjust your W-2 with your full-time job.
 And you may face penalties if you wait.
 Paying quarterly estimated taxes could help you avoid a big bill or possible penalties.

 11. You got government benefits

-If you received unemployment benefits in 2023, that income is subject to federal tax and in many cases, state tax.1
+If you received unemployment benefits in 2024, that income is subject to federal tax and in many cases, state tax.2

 Expecting a tax refund?
 Try fueling your goals